University Animal Care Committee (UACC)

 All animal work conducted at Queen鈥檚 University or by Queen鈥檚 University personnel (even at another institution such as during a sabbatical) requires prior approval of the Queen鈥檚 University Animal Care Committee (UACC).
 For Queen鈥檚 University personnel, this means that prior approval is required for all animals that are:

-• Housed/held in Queen鈥檚 University facilities
+- Housed/held in Queen鈥檚 University facilities

-• Housed/held in external facilities (private or public institutions within or outside of Canada)
+- Housed/held in external facilities (private or public institutions within or outside of Canada)

-• Collected in the wild (within or outside of Canada)
+- Studied or collected in the wild (within or outside of Canada)

 Queen鈥檚 Researchers Conducting Work at Other Institutions:

 An approved Queen鈥檚 University animal use protocol (AUP) must cover all animal-based work by Queen鈥檚 University personnel.
 As the body which reviews and approves AUP鈥檚, the Queen鈥檚 UACC is consequently responsible for overseeing this work, even when it involves two or more institutions, and even when the animals are housed, and the work takes place at another institution.
-Therefore, a researcher from Queen鈥檚 University who wishes to carry out animal-based work within another institution鈥檚 facilities must submit an animal use protocol to the Queen鈥檚 UACC.
+Therefore, a researcher from Queen鈥檚 University who wishes to carry out animal-based work within another institution鈥檚 facilities must first submit an animal use protocol to the Queen鈥檚 UACC.

-Where parts of a project take place at different institutions or in the field, each ACC may choose to approve and monitor only those parts that take place at their institution or are undertaken by its associates in the field.
 To facilitate the review process, it is preferable that proposals where Queen鈥檚 is the home institution be submitted and processed through Topaz Elements.
 When necessary, external protocol forms will be attached and processed through Topaz Elements for record management purposes.

 Associates from Other Institutions doing Work at Queen鈥檚: